Christian Vierig/Getty Images

-While no relationship is perfect, there are certainly some damaging behaviors to steer clear of if you want a happy, healthy relationship with your partner.
+While no relationship is perfect, there are damaging behaviors to steer clear of if you want a happy, healthy relationship with your partner.
 In a recent article for Verily, psychotherapist Jodee Virgo identifies the toxic actions and behaviors that happy couples refuse to engage with, painting an interesting picture of what a successful partnership looks like in the modern age.
-What follows is a list of the three most surprising behaviors happy couples avoid, in Virgo's very own words:
+What follows is a list of the three most surprising behaviors happy couples avoid, in Virgo's words.

 Focus on the Negative